 Are you looking for an international school in Latvia?
 Search here for the best international schools in Latvia; you can find a list of selected schools at the bottom of this page.
 Use the search filters to select only girls' or boys' schools, prep schools, senior schools or sixth forms; or you can search for schools that offer a particular curriculum, such as the International Baccalaureate, the UK or US national curriculum or the International Primary Curriculum.

-Opening in September 2017 is King’s College, the British School of Latvia, which belongs to a group of eight international schools that follow the English national curriculum and offer IGCSEs and A-levels.
-The school for 580 pupils will initially admit children aged two to 10.
+King’s College, the British School of Latvia, opened in September 2017.
+The school belongs to a group of eight international schools that follow the English national curriculum and offer IGCSEs and A-levels.

-The French-medium Jules Verne Riga French School and German-medium Deutsche Schule Riga complete the international mix.
+The French-medium Jules Verne Riga French School and German-medium Deutsche Schule Riga add to the international mix.
 Several private independent and top-ranking state schools also offer international streams alongside the Latvian curriculum.

 Education is compulsory from age five to 16 and state schools, which mostly teach in Latvian, are free to citizens of Latvia and other European Union countries.
 After two years of pre-school, children follow nine years of elementary education to age 16 before going on to academic or vocational high schools.

-Participation rates are high, with net enrolment of 86 per cent in pre-primary education, 96 per cent in elementary schools and 98 per cent at secondary schools.
-Just over two thirds of young people receive some form of tertiary education, with girls outnumbering boys.
+Participation rates are high, with net enrolment of 93 per cent in pre-primary education; 97 per cent in elementary schools; and 93.5 per cent at secondary schools, according to UNESCO in 2019.
+Some 95 per cent of young people receive some form of tertiary education, with girls outnumbering boys.